anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 While [@!RFC9082] describes the extension identifier as a prepended string to a path segment, it does not describe the usage of the extension identifier as a path segment.

+See (#bare_extensions) with
-This document updates [@!RFC9082] in the following manner: bare extension identifiers (see (#bare_extension)) MUST NOT be the most significant path segment in an RDAP URL.
+regard to the use of bare extension identifiers in RDAP URLs.

 Extensions defining new URL paths MUST explicitly define the expected responses for each new URL path.
 New URL paths may return existing